prometheus/prometheus/docs/querying/functions.md

 Same as `sort`, but sorts in descending order.

+## `sort_by_label()`

+**This function has to be enabled via a [feature flag](../feature_flags/#promql-sort-by-label-function).**

+`sort_by_label(v instant-vector, label string, ...)` returns vector elements sorted by their label values and sample value in case of label values being equal, in ascending order.

+Please note that the sort by label functions only affect the results of instant queries, as range query results always have a fixed output ordering.

+## `sort_by_label_desc()`

+**This function has to be enabled via a [feature flag](../feature_flags/#promql-sort-by-label-function).**

+Same as `sort_by_label`, but sorts in descending order.

+Please note that the sort by label functions only affect the results of instant queries, as range query results always have a fixed output ordering.

 ## `sqrt()`

 `sqrt(v instant-vector)` calculates the square root of all elements in `v`.